25 Black Models Who Broke Barriers in the Fashion World

 Adwoa Aboah.
 Photo: Featureflash / Deposit Photos

-Born in London to an English mother and Ghanaian father, Adwoa Aboah’s career blends fashion and activism.
-She’s graced the covers of Vogue and walked for Chanel, but her impact goes far beyond the runway.
+Born in London to an English mother and Ghanaian father, Adwoa Aboah has made her mark in fashion and activism.
+She’s appeared on Vogue covers and walked for brands like Chanel, but her influence extends beyond modeling.

 Chanel Iman